Reading-Advantage-Thailand/codecamp-advantage/src/data/curriculum/DJ03FS/DJ03FS-django-react-course-syllabus.md

 2. Blog Application (Weeks 4-6)

    - A dynamic blog with server-side rendering and API routes
-   - Utilizes Python for type-safe development
+   - Utilizes Python for backend logic
-   - Implements data fetching and state management in Django
+   - Implements data fetching and state management in Django and React

 3. E-commerce Platform (Weeks 7-9)